 Agile, Lean, Scrum and Six Sigma

-What about the Six Sigma?
-It is a methodology, just like the Scrum in Agile, which accurately describes the steps and organisation to achieve specific goals.
+What about Six Sigma?
+It is a methodology, just like the Scrum in Agile, which accurately describes the steps and organization to achieve specific goals.

-Depending on the situation and objectives, the Six Sigma, Kaizen, Scrum or Design Thinking methodology will be used.
+Depending on the situation and the objectives, we will use the Six Sigma, Kaizen, Scrum or Design Thinking methodology.
 When you master them, you can use the best of each methodology with your own approach.